legacy-orchid/Website/content/en/docs/index.md

 #Documentation
 ----------

-Orchid PHP is an application that allows you to quickly write simple but powerful websites and applications.
+ORCHID PHP is an application that allows you to quickly write simple but powerful websites and applications.
 The main emphasis is on rapid prototyping and different content.